kuttaineh/pd/README.md

 ```
 ./payd <day> <worth>
 ```
-payd asks for two variable: your day on task and your self determined worth while performing that day (grade yourself)
+**payd** asks for two variables: your day on task and your self-determined worth while performing that day (grade yourself)

-ie: ```./payd 2 100```
+ie: `./payd 2 100`
 Interpretation: On day 2 of task I gave 100%

-payd returns your hourly rate of pay for said day.
+payd returns a new hourly rate of pay each day.